bryanseah234/ticketremaster-b/BTL.md

 **Why this is beyond the labs:**
 The labs did not cover realtime browser push, WebSockets, or cross-instance event broadcasting.

+**How it works in this repo:**

+- clients connect to the notification service over Socket.IO
+- clients subscribe to channels such as `seat_update`, `ticket_update`, and `transfer_update`
+- internal backend components can call `POST /broadcast`
+- the notification service republishes those events through Redis Pub/Sub
+- connected clients receive the update immediately without polling

+**Why we chose this approach here:**

+- ticketing and marketplace-style workflows benefit from immediate frontend updates
+- Socket.IO is easier for browser clients than hand-rolled raw WebSocket handling
+- Redis Pub/Sub gives the notification layer a shared event bus instead of tying updates to only one process instance
+- it cleanly separates "business event happened" from "frontend needs to know now"

+**What benefits it gives us compared to other options:**

+- compared to frontend polling:
+  - clients do not need to keep asking for updates every few seconds
+  - updates can appear immediately when state changes
+- compared to using only RabbitMQ for notifications:
+  - RabbitMQ is aimed at backend job coordination, not direct browser push
+  - WebSockets are a better fit for user-facing "something changed right now" feedback
+- compared to a single-process WebSocket service with no shared bus:
+  - Redis Pub/Sub gives a clearer fan-out mechanism for notification events
+  - it is a better foundation for scaling than purely in-memory event routing

 **Where it exists in this repo:**

+- implementation:
-- implementation: `services/notification-service/app.py`
+  - `services/notification-service/app.py`
-- usage notes: `services/notification-service/NOTIFICATIONS.md`
+- docs and usage examples:
-- service README: `services/notification-service/README.md`
+  - `services/notification-service/README.md`

-**Role in the codebase:**

-- clients connect through Socket.IO
-- clients subscribe to event channels such as `seat_update`, `ticket_update`, and `transfer_update`
-- services can push an internal HTTP request to the notification service
-- the notification service republishes the event to Redis Pub/Sub
-- connected clients get the update immediately

-**Why the design makes sense:**
-RabbitMQ is good for background work between backend components.
-WebSockets are good for telling the frontend "something changed right now".
-This repo uses both, because they solve different problems.
+  - `services/notification-service/NOTIFICATIONS.md`

+**Limitations and tradeoffs:**

+- realtime connections add more moving parts than plain request-response APIs
+- the team has to manage connection lifecycle, subscriptions, and event naming
+- WebSockets complement the REST APIs; they do not replace the need for normal HTTP endpoints

+**Presentation talking points:**

+- "RabbitMQ and WebSockets solve different problems.
+RabbitMQ is for backend work, while WebSockets are for pushing state changes to the frontend."
+- "The beyond-lab part is not just using Socket.IO, but combining it with Redis Pub/Sub so the notification path can fan out events cleanly."
+- "This matters for ticketing because seat, ticket, and transfer state changes are time-sensitive from the user's point of view."

 **Read more:**